Like it? Share it!

 - work to better collate and fully understand the relevant standard and regulations involved with working with the IoT in the fire industry to make them accessible to all; and ultimately work to influence, guide and create standards to incorporate the IoT where needed.
 See our collated standards here

-To ensure that we are giving our IoT SIG the best chance to make the biggest difference we have:
+To ensure that we are giving our IoT Forum the best chance to make the biggest difference we have: